vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     > **Note**: Remember to replace the **{your-id}** and **{principal-id}** tokens above.
 The **{principal-id}** value was displayed as the output of the previous step.

-    Now that the principal has been assigned to the Azure Function App, that principal must be assigned the **Azure Digital Twins Data Owner** role so that is can access the Azure Digital Twins instance.
+    Now that the principal has been assigned to the Azure Function App, that principal must be assigned the **Azure Digital Twins Data Owner** role so that it can access the Azure Digital Twins instance.

 1. In order to supply the Azure Digital Twin instance URL to the Azure Function App as an environment variable, enter the following command: